sentenial/developer-docs/pages/prodNuapay/np_cancelschedule.md

 (See [Direct Debit Statuses](np_ddstatuses.html) for more information on the various payment statuses that are possible).

+{% include idempotency.html %}

 {% include swagger_np.html %}

 {% include urls.html %}

+{% include tip.html content="You must use the resource identifier of the `schemeId`/ `mandateId`/ `paymentScheduleId` in your requests and not the actual creditor scheme ID/SUN or Unique Mandate Reference or payment schedule identifier.
+Resource identifiers are short alphanumeric strings, similar to this: abxq9kq52l.
+Depending on the request you may need 1, 2 or all 3 of these resource identifiers in your URI." %}

 <ul id="profileTabs" class="nav nav-tabs">

 </ul>

 {% include redoc.html %}

 loadRedoc('#profileTabs', 'https://sentenial.github.io/nuapay-swagger/docs/redoc.html');
 var timerRef = setInterval(function() { getDocs('operation/cancelPaymentScheduleUsingPOST','#profileTabs',timerRef); }, 500);